This no bake cheesecake is made with a thick buttery graham cracker crust and filled with velvety and creamy cheesecake filling.

 Toppings- this cheesecake can be topped with various types of toppings like, jam, fruit compote, strawberry topping, fresh fruit, etc.

-Zest- we added lemon zest for these but you can swap it with orange zest as well!
+Zest- I added lemon zest for these but you can swap it with orange zest as well!

 Sweet sauces- top this cheesecake with hot fudge, caramel sauce, lemon curd, etc.